Frankie Thomas

 Frank Marion Thomas Jr. (April 9, 1921 – May 11, 2006), was an American actor, author and bridge-strategy expert who played both lead and supporting roles on Broadway, in films, in post-World War II radio, and in early television.
 He was best known for his starring role in Tom Corbett, Space Cadet.

 Early years

 Thomas was born in New York City to actors Frank M. Thomas and Mona Bruns.
 His uncle, Calvin Thomas, was also an actor.

 Thomas portrayed a Kiowan youth in the Broadway play Carry Nation (1932).
 He appeared in six other Broadway plays between 1932 and 1936, including Little Ol' Boy, Thunder on the Left, Wednesday's Child, The First Legion, Remember the Day, and Seen But Not Heard.

-In Wednesday's Child he played the role of Bobby Phillips, the longest stage part ever written for a child performer.
-Thomas also developed a lifelong fascination with the character of Sherlock Holmes during this period, when he saw William Gillette perform the part during his farewell tour.

-When Wednesday's Child was filmed in 1934, Thomas and his family traveled to Hollywood.
-His parents found character parts in films, while Thomas played the role of Bobby Phillips for the cameras.
-The following year he played Nello Daas in the film adaptation of the novel, A Dog of Flanders, by Ouida.

-In 1937 he appeared in the serial Tim Tyler's Luck, based on the comic strip by Lyman Young.
-Thomas often said that the serial was his equivalent of attending college, since he met so many notable silent-film stars who were in the cast.
-When not busy in Hollywood, Thomas would return to Broadway; however, after the serial, he was seen on Broadway only once more, briefly, after five years.